bl0nd/chive/README.md

 help from you.
 In particular, variant switches require that the targeted file contains the contents of at least one variant belonging to the target.

-For example, suppose I have the following setup (`solarized` contains `colorscheme solarized`):
+For example, suppose you have the following setup (`solarized` contains `colorscheme solarized`):

 ```console